JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

    * If the project settings are stored in __the same repository as the source code__, anyone with access to the repository will be able to see these scrambled passwords.
    * If the project settings are stored __separately from the source code in a dedicated repository__ and the _Show settings changes in builds_ option is enabled, any user having the "View VCS file content" permission can see all the changes in the TeamCity UI using the [changes difference viewer](difference-viewer.md).
 * Being able to change the settings in an arbitrary manner via a VCS, it is possible to trigger builds of any build configurations and obtain settings of any build configurations irrespective of the build configurations permissions configured in TeamCity.
-* by committing wrong or malicious settings, a user can affect the entire server performance or server presentation to other users.
+* By committing wrong or malicious settings, a user can affect the entire server performance or server presentation to other users.

 It is recommended to store passwords, API tokens, and other secure settings outside of VCS using the corresponding option [described above](#Storing+Secure+Settings).